soul-traveller/rectarg/README.md

 ## Examples

-For simplicity: Go to a folder in terminal.
-Place this script as well as `.cht` and `.cie` file in folder.
+For simplicity, open a terminal and go to a folder of choice.
+Place this script as well as `.cht` and `.cie` file in the folder.
 Run command as shown below.

 ```bash
 # Wolf Faust IT8.7/2 target for display